vvvvvvss/Hyperloops/README.md

 ### Mexico City and Guadalajara:
 Hope to be one of the first to showcase the new technology

+## Potential disadvantages
+### Safety:
+The high speeds and forces when cornering or changing speed can be dangerous.
+If the vacuum is lost, the vehicles could stop very quickly.
+### Space:
+The train has limited space, so people can't move around freely.
+### Construction and maintenance costs:
+Construction costs are high and maintenance costs may increase.
+### Track:
+The steel tracks can expand and change shape when the temperature changes, which could destroy the track.
+### Passenger safety:
+Passengers may feel dizzy due to vibration and jostling.

 ## Additional interesting facts:

 Hyperloops are immune to weather conditions such as wind, rain, and snow.